minorua/TileLayerPlugin/README.md

 ### Limitations
 * Can display only tile maps in the tile format of [Slippy Map](http://wiki.openstreetmap.org/wiki/Slippy_Map) and similar web tile maps that y-axis of the tile matrix is inverted.
 Tile size should be 256 x 256.
-* Tile layers don't appear when the coordinate reference system is not **EPSG:3857**.

 ### Layer definition file format
 Layer definition file is a text file.
 Each line has information for a tile layer.
 Fields are separated with tab character.
 The file extension is **tsv** and the file encoding is UTF-8.